 Never Waste Chemistry | SGU Book 2: Edee & Adam

-When Edee finds herself forced to make a gut-wrenching choice, she has to face her past and decide to thrive…or not.
+When forced to make a gut-wrenching choice, Edee has to face her past and decide if love is worth all.

 *Note: originally titled Forfeiting Adam.